Language: EN

 • The number of elements

-When creating a LISTA, the internal array initializes to a certain size, which is the list capacity.
+When creating a list, the internal array initializes to a certain size, which is the capacity of the list.

 curso-programacion-lista-1

-As we add elements, the list counts the positions of the array we are using.
+As we add elements, the list keeps track of the positions in the array that we are using.

 curso-programacion-lista-2

-This is done transparently to the programmer, so we don’t have to worry about memory management.
+This is done transparently for the programmer, so we don’t have to worry about memory management.